 Conversion is all about change.
 Until we are willing to change, we are increasingly in a more precarious situation spiritually.
 We can be forced to be humble and repent because of hard circumstances in our lives, or we can choose to not have “stubbornness of heart” and seek the conversion process on our own.
 The Lord will bless us in our every effort to do this on our own, for that allows him the greatest ability to bless us.

 Ministering is charity in action.
 Since conversion requires action on our part, deciding to get out and serve others should be top of the list of ways to become converted.
 Book learning is all fine, except that intellectual knowledge won’t save us.
 Conversion is the process of becoming Christlike.
-To do that we need to behave like Christ.
+To do that we need to do to behave like Christ.
 Will we make mistake in our service to others?
 Of course.
 Will we even hurt someone?
 Quite possibly.
 How many time in your life have you seen someone with all the good intentions in the world make a total mess of something?
 Should that prevent us from serving?
 Certainly not.
 Anything we do that is new will have its challenges.
 We just have to decide early on that we will learn from our mistakes and try to listen to the Spirit better next time.
 But we must continue to try.
 True love won’t permit just gazing from the sidelines of life.